jitsi/handbook/docs/devops-guide/secure-domain.md

 Replace `jitsi-meet.example.com` with your hostname.

-### Enable anonymous login method for guests
+### Enable anonymous login for guests

-Add this block to enable anonymous login method for guests:
+Add this block to enable the anonymous login method for guests:

 ```
 VirtualHost "guest.jitsi-meet.example.com"